parsonsmatt/parsonsmatt.github.io/_posts/2015-09-24-recursion.markdown

 Cool!
 So now we can drop a seed value into a chain of stateful computations and the result will be a list of the return values of each computation.
+Those type signatures are actually a bit more specific than they need to be: we can replace the signature with `traverseState' :: a -> ListF (State a) b -> [b]`
 Let's do something a tiny bit more interesting with it:

 ```haskell